 - MAN BITES DOG

-Why are texts written all in capitals more difficult to read than words in small letters?
+Why are texts written completely in capitals more difficult to read than texts in the usual mix of capital and small letters?
 There are several reasons, including:

 - At least for native English speakers, children usually learn to read and write small letters before capital letters.

 - In English, capital letters give us many visual clues, such as the start of a sentence or a proper noun.

 - For the same type size, capital letters are usually wider than small letters and therefore take up more space, causing the eye to travel further.